lokeshkumarchinnagurikani-git/Task-management-3/README.md

 <div class="info">
 <p>
+The Authorization
 GitHub is a cloud-based platform used for storing, managing, and sharing source code through Git version control.
 </p>

 <p>
-This website was developed using HTML and CSS and is hosted using <b>GitHub Pages</b>, which allows developers to publish websites directly from a GitHub repository for free.
+GitHub which allows developers to publish websites directly from a GitHub repository for free of cost also.
 </p>

 <p>